DSC-KIIT/project-halide-website/content/docs/Getting Started/Introduction.md

 <center><h3>Please proceed with a <b>really good</b> grasp of C/C++</h3></center>

 If you landed here then, congratulations!
-You are about to take on one of the most challenging projects in Software Engineering, that is, Operating System Developement.
+You are about to take on one of the most challenging projects in Software Engineering, that is, developing an Operating System.
 There are no proper roadmaps, no copy-paste code and lots of theory.
 You'll be guided solely by passion and you will truly peak once you dive into the depths of OS Dev.

 You need to be able to understand how hardware works, read and write assembly code to boot up your kernel and fairly good C/C++ code to add other features.
 It will require time, patience and careful code designs filled with abstractions.